 The LCSB’s main focus lies in gaining a better understanding of the molecular mechanisms underlying disease, with an emphasis on the pathogenesis of neurodegenerative diseases.
 New targets for prevention and intervention of neurodegenerative disease and disease pathogenesis will be analysed in the context of complex biological network composition and behaviour and interpreted as perturbations in the homeostasis of physiological networks.
 Mathematical descriptions of such networks will be generated and used for the modelling and simulation of how diseases develop and how they are influenced by genetic predisposition or by external environmental parameters, such as drugs, nutrition and life style.

 A core area of the research is dedicated to Parkinson’s disease.
 Within a systems approach, genetic, molecular and cellular analysis will lead to direct clinical translation, enabled through collaboration with hospitals in Luxembourg and abroad.
-The detailed examination of pathways involved in Parkinson-related neurodegeneration, whole genome sequencing of families suffering from Parkinson’s disease, identification of anti-neuroinflammatory targets and the analysis of functional dynamics will offer new insights in the pathogenesis of the disease.

 The main aim of the LCSB researchers is to gain a better understanding of the molecular mechanisms that underlie neurodegenerative diseases.
 While scientists study several neurodegenerative diseases at the LCSB, Parkinson’s disease is their main focus.
 Close collaboration with clinicians and patients are of utmost importance.
 The aim is to contribute to earlier diagnosis and personalised treatment, for instance through its coordinating role in the recently established National Centre of Excellence in Research on Parkinson’s Disease.